5 Steps To Start Investing as a New Mom

 Danial says that not taking the time to determine risk tolerance is why the vast majority of traders lose money in the markets.
 Without a plan for their investments, they end up getting rattled and derailed by market noise.

 The longer your time horizon and the higher your tolerance for risk, the more aggressive you can invest by holding a higher proportion of stocks to safer assets such as bonds or cash.
-Risk tolerance also will dictate which types of stocks you invest in, from larger, more established blue chips to smaller companies with limited histories but higher upside potential.
+Risk tolerance also will dictate which types of assets you invest in, from larger, more established blue chip stocks to smaller companies with limited histories but higher upside potential.

 Note that risk tolerance is actually two components: your ability to take risk and your willingness to take risk.
 You might have the money and time to withstand the risk of a market decline, but if watching your accounts bounce up and down gives you ulcers, your willingness to take risk may require a more conservative approach.

-Next up as you start investing is translating your risk tolerance, time horizon and financial goals into an investment portfolio.
+Next up on your path to start investing as a new mom is translating your risk tolerance, time horizon and financial goals into an investment portfolio.
 Risk tolerance is important because of its direct correlation to return, Danial says.
 Typically, the higher the expected return of an investment, the greater its risk.

 In other words: For higher return, you need to take greater risks.
 But that doesn't mean you should be as aggressive as humanly possible.